Hello

 Wireless Media

-Radio Signals – use radio signals to communicate, the three types of radio waves are low power, high power and spread spectrum broadcasts.
-(Bluetooth, WiFi)
+Radio Waves – use radio signals to communicate, the three types of radio waves are low power, high power and spread spectrum broadcasts.

 Microwave systems consist of 2 radio transceivers: one to transmit and one to receive.
 These antennas are usually installed on towers to give them more distance and speeds.